hyuan12/Zork/README.md

     "se": "southeast",
 }
 ```
-I did not take "Abbreviations for verbs, directions, and items", so verbs, directions, and items are all It must be full spelling, and no ambiguity has been found so far
+I did not take "Abbreviations for verbs, directions, and items", so verbs, directions, and items are all It must be full spelling, and no ambiguity has been found so far.

 ② A drop verb:

 Paired with get, when there is an item in the inventory, using drop to remove the item from the inventory and add it to the items list in the room at the same time, if there is no item in the inventory to use the drop verb, it will prompt invalid.
+If there is a sword in the inventory, we need to set the global weapon to false.
+When the inventory or room items are changed, the information will be stored locally.
+When the player enters the game for the first time, I make a new copy of the game map, and then add a new key "cur_room_no" to record the current player's room number, "inventory" to store the player's inventory, and all subsequent read and write operations are on the player map.
+In this way, players can continue to play from the last progress when they enter the game next time, and they can also not interfere the original map.

 ```
 def do_drop(words):
     if len(words) < 1:
         print("Sorry, you need to 'drop' something.")
         return

      # Check if player is carrying specified item
     inv = gs.get_player_inv()
     item = words[0]
     if item not in inv: